underthehai/tp/docs/UserGuide.md

 `l/LOCATION` | Location/ Address of the activity.
 `i/LEVEL_OF_IMPORTANCE` | The priority assigned to the activity.
 `c/cost` | Cost of the activity, if any.
 `d/DATE_AND_TIME` | Date and Time intended to do the activity.
-Format of date is in DD-MM-YYYY and format of time is HHMM (24h clock).
+Format of date is in YYYY-MM-DD and format of time is HH:MM (24h clock).

 #### Accommodation Tag